opensupporter/queersync/README.md

 ## Edit .env

-Fill in your VAN and Spoke API Tokens
+Fill in your VAN and Spoke API Tokens, or use server environment variables.

 ## Edit config.json